juanmanuel0963/golang_aws_terraform_jenkins/README.md

 Finally, the response body is prepared.
 The response is sent first to the API Gateway, which in turn returns a response to the client.

 <img src="images/contacts_insert_function_5.png"/>

+## Implementation of authorization in lambda functions

+In order to allow only authorized clients to execute calls on our lambda functions, we previously added the function to the API Gateway in Terraform and indicated that the authorization type is "AWS_IAM".